okami101/vuetify-admin/packages/docs/guide/getting-started.md

 └── main.js
 :::

-As you can guess, main working directory will be the `resources` folder.
+Your main working directory will be the `resources` folder.
 Use `views` for your custom public or private pages.

 The next steps is to [register your backend resources and write your CRUD pages](#at-a-glance).

 ## Bare metal installation

-If you can't use dedicated Vue CLI plugin, you have to install main Vtec Admin library as-is.
+If you can't use dedicated Vue CLI plugin, you can still try to install main Vtec Admin library as-is but it will be far more complex to get it properly configured.
 First add all required dependencies by `yarn add vue-router vuex vuetify vue-i18n vtec-admin portal-vue vuedraggable`.
 Then import and register them as following :

 **`src/plugins/admin.js`**